 Class registration software that modernizes shopping experiences, so they’re accessible to all learners with shopping cart, self-service and reminder functionality | Complicates learner’s shopping experience through outdated and/or ineffective online shopping practices, resulting in lost conversions or reliance on administrative support |

-Who Needs a Non-Degree Student Information System?
+Who Needs a Non-Degree Student Management System?

 Continuing Education and Workforce Development units require management software that addresses their staff and learners' unique needs, providing specific insight into students' performance and records.